-Potent group II/III mGlu receptor antagonist, with approximately 20-fold selectivity for group III over group II (IC50 values of 2.2 and 46.2 nM respectively).
+CPPG is a potent group II/III mGlu receptor antagonist, with approximately 20-fold selectivity for group III over group II (IC50 values of 2.2 and 46.2 nM respectively).
 A much less potent antagonist at group I receptors in neonatal rat cortical slices (KB = 0.65 ± 0.07 nM).
-Also available as part of the Group III mGlu Receptor Tocriset™.

 |Storage||Store at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|